upbound/docs/content/core-concepts/kcl/variables.md

 }
 ```

 In KCL, you don't need to specify the variable data type.
-The type is inferred
+KCL infers the type
 from the value.

 ## Special variables